 Are there seasons at Mashpi?

 While Mashpi does not have four clearly marked seasons like many places around the world, it does have two main seasons: the dry season (more aptly referred to as the “less rainy” season) and the rainy season.
 The dry season runs from the beginning of June through to the beginning of November, but it certainly is not dry in the traditional sense of the word!
 However, it is more common to experience days where there is more sun and spectacular sunsets during these months.
 The rest of the year, from November through to the end of May, is the accurately named the rainy season.
-The rainy season peaks in February, then enters a transition period running from mid-April until the end of May.
+The rainy season in Ecuador peaks in February, then enters a transition period running from mid-April until the end of May.
 During this transition period, guests can expect clear mornings followed by intermittent showers that come and go until around midnight.

 The rainy season triggers the blooming season at Mashpi, which starts in February and runs through to May.
 While the cloud forest is particularly beautiful during this time of the year, it’s worth noting that our bird feeders (up at our Humming Bird Garden) may not be as frequented by the hundreds of bird species living at Mashpi, due to the simple fact that there are simply more natural sources of nourishment available to them.
 The fruit season runs from July to September, so in very general terms, there is a better chance of seeing slightly more wildlife during this period.